Housing options - help and advice

 - Longer notice period - if you've lived in a property for longer than 6 months your landlord will have to give you at least 84 days notice to leave (unless you've broken a term in the tenancy)

-You can stay in the property as long as you and the landlord want and you can not just be kicked out (evicted).
-Private renting gives better choice if you want to live in a particular area such as a school catchment area, near relatives, near hospital etc. This option also lets you to get to know the area first, before committing to buying.
+Private renting gives better choice if you want to live in a particular area such as a school catchment area, near relatives, near hospital etc. This option also lets you get to know the area first, before committing to buying.
 There are lots of different types (shared flats, houses, bedsits etc.).
 Rent levels vary - location, size and type influences this.
 Most landlords look for a deposit and rent in advance.
 If you are struggling to get something, our Housing Options Service may be able to help you through our Rent Deposit Guarantee Scheme.

-Useful information on private renting is on the Shelter Scotland website.
+Useful information on private renting is on the Shelter Scotland website (external link).